HIST 331: England to 1688

 All assignments will be marked down 10% per day except in cases of excused absence.
 In class work cannot be made up except in cases of excused absence.

-If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact the Disability Services office early in the term so that your learning needs may be appropriately met.
-You will need to provide current documentation of your disability to Disability Services.
-For more information, contact Rick Muthiah, Director of Disability Services (ext.
-2314 or email@example.com), or go to ds.georgefox.edu.
+If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact the Disability Services Office as early as possible so that your learning needs can be appropriately met.
+For more information, go to georgefox.edu/dso or contact Rick Muthiah, Director of Learning Support Services (503-554-2314 or firstname.lastname@example.org).